ikram554/AV-HuBERT-for-Raspberry-Pi-4-8GB/README.md

 python3 -m venv my-project-env source my-project-env/bin/activate
 ```
-Then, install jupyter-notebook:
+Then, install Jupyter Notebook:
 ```
 pip install jupyter
 jupyter notebook
 ```
-Now open **avhubert_vsr.ipynb**, to execute the code cells in Jupyter Notebook, click on the cell with code in it, then press "Shift+Enter" on your keyboard.
+Now open **avhubert_vsr.ipynb** on Jupter Notebook, to execute the code cells in Jupyter Notebook, click on the cell with code in it, then press "Shift+Enter" on your keyboard.
 This will run the code in that cell.